Revitalising the allotments

 A range of equipment is available for allotment holders to borrow when working on the allotment site; this includes mowers, rotavators, wheelbarrows, brooms and watering cans.
 Many people will own some or all of the above, but for those who wish to get access to such equipment, please contact Bill Corner (email@example.com 01327 342124), Lynda Eales (01327 341707) or Mike Langrish firstname.lastname@example.org 01327341390).
 We can ensure that you get the equipment you require at a mutually convenient time.

-As always, if you are considering growing your own fruit and veg and you want to try a small tester plot, or something larger, here are the usual telephone contacts: Sue Corner on 01327 342124 or Lynda Eales on 01327 341707.
+If you are considering growing your own fruit and veg, act quickly by contacting Sue Corner on 01327 342124 or Lynda Eales on 01327 341707.

 I believe in the life enhancing virtues of

 pure earth, clean air and blue sky.